 Do I have to pass the California Subject Examinations for Teachers (CSET) specialty examinations?

 Yes.
-The District requires that applicants to the Preliminary Single Subject, Multiple Subject, and Education Specialist (MMD, MSD) program take and pass one or more of the CSET specialty examinations for acceptance into the District Intern Program.
+The District requires that applicants to the Preliminary Single Subject, Multiple Subject, and Education Specialist (MMD, MSD) program take and pass one or more of the CSET specialty examinations, or obtain a subject matter waiver, for acceptance into the District Intern Program.

 Are waivers accepted in lieu of coursework or passing test scores?